Captivity of Kodavas at Seringapatam: Related Letters

 Col. Kirkpatrick translated Tipu's letters into English.
-At one time he writes: "There are 500 Coorg prisoners, who must be thrown, in parties of fifty, into ten forts, where they must be dealt with in such a manner as shall insure their death in the course of a month or twenty days-such of the women as are young must be given to Musselmauns; and the rest, together with their children, must be removed to, and kept in confinement, at Seringapatam, on a small allowance."
+At one time he writes: "There are 500 Coorg prisoners, who must be thrown, in parties of fifty, into ten forts, where they must be dealt with in such a manner as shall insure their death in the course of a month or twenty days-such of the women as are young must be given to Musulmans; and the rest, together with their children, must be removed to, and kept in confinement, at Seringapatam, on a small allowance."

-In another place he writes: "By the favor of the Almighty and the assistance of the Prophet, we have arranged and adjusted the affairs of the Taalik of Zufeerabad in the most suitable [and satisfactory] manner; the tribe of Koorgs, to the number of fifty thousand men and women, having been made captive, and incorporated with the Ahmedy class."
+In another place he writes: "By the favor of the Almighty and the assistance of the Prophet, we have arranged and adjusted the affairs of the Taluk of Zaferabad in the most suitable [and satisfactory] manner; the tribe of Coorgs, to the number of fifty thousand kodava men and women, having been made captive, and incorporated with the Ahmedy class."